-TxTag is not affiliated with Cofiroute or the Mobility Authority's Pay By Mail program.
-Funds you add to your TxTag account will not be applied to toll bills issued by Cofiroute
+TxTag is not affiliated with ViaPlus (formerly Cofiroute) or the Mobility Authority's Pay By Mail program.
+Funds you add to your TxTag account will not be applied to toll bills issued by ViaPlus.

 If you are a TxTag, TollTag (North Texas Tollway Authority), EZ TAG (Harris County Toll Road Authority), K-TAG (Kansas Turnpike Authority Tag), Pikepass (Oklahoma Turnpike Authority), FTE (Florida Turnpike Enterprise) or BancPass customer and have received a toll bill, there is probably a problem with your tag or account: